 Reasons to join for free

-As a coordinator or member of a community emergency volunteer group, or a community resilience professional, becoming a member of the Communities Prepared national community resilience network gives you access to:
+As a member or coordinator of a community emergency volunteer group, or a community resilience professional, becoming a member of the Communities Prepared national community resilience network gives you access to:

-- A range of downloadable and adaptable training modules, handbooks and other materials
+- A range of downloadable and adaptable volunteer training modules, handbooks and other materials

 - Options for in-person training and support tailored to your local community

 - Example and template community flood and emergency action plans

 - An online members’ forum, providing opportunities to ask questions and share experiences